 My name is Roger May.
 I am a documentary photographer living in Raleigh, North Carolina.
 I was born and raised in the Tug Valley region of southern West Virginia and eastern Kentucky.
 I’m always working on an exit strategy to get back home.

 I am a proud Appalachian, and if you read this blog for any length of time, you’ll pick up on that.
 I’m also opinionated, hard-headed, and outspoken about issues near and dear to me.

-I appreciate photography of all types, but I’m drawn to documentary work that reveals the human spirit.
-I tend to hoard photography books, drink too much coffee, listen to the same songs over and over again, and bore my friends with obscure facts about photography, Appalachia, and gadgets.
-And foaming hand soap.
+I appreciate photography of all types, but I’m drawn to long form work that amplifies humanity, especially in Appalachia.
+I collect photography books, drink too much coffee, and listen to the same songs over and over.
+And I prefer foaming hand soap.
 I’m currently enrolled in the Certificate in Documentary Arts program at the Center for Documentary Studies at Duke University, where I’ve also worked as a part-time instructor.